magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 it doesn’t matter how much you study *about* Dhamma, you’ll never understand, because you won’t know in accordance with truth.
 If we do understand the real nature of Dhamma, then it becomes letting go.
-This is surrender – removing attachment (), not clinging anymore, or, if there still is clinging, it becomes less and less.
+This is surrender – removing attachment (*upādāna*), not clinging anymore, or, if there still is clinging, it becomes less and less.
 There is this kind of difference between the two ways of study and practice.

 When we talk about study, we can understand it like this: our eye is a subject of study, our ear is a subject of study – everything is a